How We Work

 We work as informally, practically and quickly as possible to understand and resolve problems.
 We consider the issues, gather information, mediate and search for resolutions.
 We call this work conducting an Enquiry.
 An Enquiry may take anywhere from a couple of days to several months to complete, depending on its complexity.

-Besides conducting Enquiries into issues raised by complaints, Ombudsman Toronto also conducts Enquiries into issues of concern to it, without a complaint.
+Ombudsman Toronto also conducts Enquiries into issues of concern to it, without a complaint.
 These are called "Own Motion Enquiries".
-Some Enquiries conclude with a letter to the complainant, explaining the outcome of our work.
+Most Enquiries conclude with a letter to the complainant, explaining the outcome of our work.
 Sometimes, we may issue an Enquiry Report.

-Ombudsman Toronto does not look for or find fault, and has no power to order anyone to do anything (except co-operate with our Enquiries and Investigations).
-Our influence comes from making necessary, reasonable and practical recommendations of ways to improve City services.
-Most Investigations conclude with a publicly released Investigation Report
+Ombudsman Toronto does not look to find fault, name, blame or shame.
+We have no power to order anyone to do anything (except co-operate with our Enquiries and Investigations).
+Our influence comes from making necessary, reasonable and practical recommendations of ways to improve City services in the public interest.

 Although not directly part of our investigative work, Ombudsman Toronto also offers consultation to all City divisions, agencies, corporations and local boards within our jurisdiction to help improve services.
 This is known as "proactive ombudsmanship".